CluedIn-io/CluedIn.Documentation/docs/020-deployment/010-docker-compose.md

 You can add extra providers or enrichers in two different ways:

 1. Via Nuget packages
-    1. Add a a file named `Packages.txt` in the `./components` folder with the names of the nuget packages for the components you want to install.
+    1. Add a file named `Packages.txt` in the `./components` folder with the names of the NuGet packages for the components you want to install.
-    2. If the Nuget packages are not available publicly add a `nuget.config` file in the `./components` folder.
-Either pass the password token to the `nuget.config` or create a `KEY` environment variable with it.
+    2. If the Nuget packages are not available publicly, add a `NuGet.config` file in the `./components` folder.
+Either pass the password token to the `NuGet.config` or create a `KEY` environment variable with it.
 2. Copy the relevant DLLs for the components in the `./components/ServerComponent` folder.

 You will also need to load in the deps.json files that are compiled in your C# projects.

-If you are wanting to debug your additions locally then you will also want to copy in the .PDB files.
+If you want to debug your additions locally then, you will also want to copy in the .PDB files.